decaporg/decap-cms/website/content/docs/gitlab-backend.md

 The GitLab API allows for two types of OAuth2 flows:

-* [Web Application Flow](https://docs.gitlab.com/ce/api/oauth2.html#web-application-flow), which works much like the GitHub OAuth flow described above.
+* [Authorization Code Flow](https://docs.gitlab.com/ce/api/oauth2.html#authorization-code-flow), which works much like the GitHub OAuth flow described above.
-* [Implicit Grant](https://docs.gitlab.com/ce/api/oauth2.html#implicit-grant-flow), which operates *without* the need for an authentication server.
+* [Implicit Grant Flow](https://docs.gitlab.com/ce/api/oauth2.html#implicit-grant-flow), which operates *without* the need for an authentication server.

-## Web Application Flow with Netlify
+## Authorization Code Flow with Netlify

-When using GitLab's Web Application Flow for authentication, you can use Netlify to handle the server-side authentication requests.
+When using GitLab's Authorization Code Flow for authentication, you can use Netlify to handle the server-side authentication requests.

 To enable it: